Ankan07/FashoinCloud/README.md

 Postman Collection LInk https://www.getpostman.com/collections/43f072fa7a00eee7cb8a

-Note:
+Logic  when cache crosses max limit.
--If the no of keys starts to cross the limit
--Extract the key with the lowest timestamp (Least used cache) -Update the key with the new value
+-If the no of keys in the cache starts to cross the limit (say 1000) -Extract the key with the lowest timestamp (Least used cache) -Update that extracted key with the new generated value